qdriven/hello-github-actions/README.md

 ```
 - Open a pull request to merge to master(remove require pull request review for time being as there is no other reviewer yet)

+## Add an Entrypoint.sh file to working branch

+Add an Entrypoint.sh file to working branch

 ## Branch Setting